What is an out of school setting?

 Consideration for parents and carers

 As a parent or carer, it is important when choosing an out of school settings (OOSS) that certain questions are asked of a provider, such as whether staff have undertaken DBS checks, how safe is the environment.
-A provider should be able to reassure you that your child/ren will be safe in their setting and demonstrate the steps they are taking to ensure their safety and wellbeing.
+A provider should be able to reassure you that your child/children will be safe in their setting and demonstrate the steps they are taking to ensure their safety and wellbeing.
+Out of School Setting (PDF 221.63 KB)

 Here are some further questions to consider asking:

-- do all the staff/volunteers have a valid Disclosure Baring Service check (DBS)?
+- do all the staff/volunteers have a valid Disclosure Barring Service check (DBS)?

 - who has overall responsibility for safeguarding and may I/we have a copy of your safeguarding policy?